Plant

 Leaf Margin

-A leaf margin that is equally concave and convex.
+A leaf margin that is fringed with fine soft hairs.

 Additional Information